Monday, April 30, 2012

 Dirty Nel

-So, the one thing about Victoria is it lacks a proper magic system and supernatural creatures are a non-existent.
+So, the one thing about Victoria is it lacks a proper magic system and supernatural creatures are non-existent.

 That all being said, that doesn't mean I can't try to emulate my street faerie prostitute Dirty Nel.

-You can see her in her Ghosts of Albion, Rippers and Victoriana aspects.
+You can see her in her Ghosts of Albion, Rippers, and Victoriana aspects.
 Here she is as a normal human.
 She is still a prostitute working for the elite upper class.
-Her clientele are not just the upper class, but the upper class spiritualist and occultist of the age.
+Her clientele are not just the upper class, but the upper-class spiritualist and occultist of the age.

 Name: Dirty Nel